Kathleen Madigan

-Kathleen Madigan is an American stand-up comedian and TV personality.
+Kathleen Madigan (born September 30, 1965) is an American stand-up comedian and TV personality.
 In addition to her stand-up comedy performances, she is a regular guest on a variety of U.S. television programs.

 Early life and education

 Madigan was born in Florissant, Missouri, one of seven children in an Irish Catholic family.
 Her parents, Jack and Vicki Madigan, are a lawyer and a nurse respectively.
 She grew up mostly in Florissant, a suburb of St. Louis, although the family also lived for periods of time in House Springs, Missouri, and in the Lake of the Ozarks region of central Missouri.
 Madigan received the first eight years of her education largely in private Catholic schools, although she also attended the public School of the Osage.
 It was there she excelled as a student athlete, participating in volleyball, track, and basketball.
 In the latter, she set a record by winning the 1978 Mid-Missouri Hoops Shoot Championship.
 At the time she was 4' 5" tall and set a record as the shortest person to win the event.
 She shot under-handed, sinking 14 of 15 attempts.

 Madigan attended McCluer North High School, graduating in 1983.
 She admitted in a 2012 interview with St. Louis Magazine, however, that she participated in few activities like float decorating or prom, choosing instead to work at a steakhouse where she could make up to $200 per night.
 Madigan attended University of Missouri–St. Louis for two years, but, according to Madigan, all she did was accumulate $7,000 in campus parking tickets.
 At Southern Illinois University Edwardsville, she earned a B.A. in journalism in 1988.
 While at SIUE, she was in charge of the student newspaper and also served an internship with the St. Louis Blues professional ice hockey team.